-- Unravel the mysteries of applying for public service jobs.
+- Unravel the mysteries of applying for public sector jobs.

-- Unlock your talent and potential so you can confidently present a convincing case.
+- Unlock your talent so you can confidently present a convincing case.

 These services and free resources direct you to good practice in recruiting and selecting staff, and give you the tools and techniques for increasing your chances of job success in the public service.

 New Release 2024